statsmaths/stat209/_notes/class04-variable-types.md

 </tbody>
 </table>

+Do any of the data types surprise you?
+Hopefully not!

 ### Schema / Data Dictionary

+We have already discussed a data dictionary.
+A schema is simply a data dictionary that also includes a description of the data types.
+Here is a data dictionary of the birds data:

 - **genus** (chr): taxonomic rank of the bird
 - **species** (chr): scientific species name of the bird